 Dan is the AWE Maths teacher, he uses the online classroom Zoom.
 He is a great teacher and has helped many students overcome their concerns around Maths.
-He teaches KS2 Year 6, KS3 and GCSE/IGCSE Level at foundation and higher.
-Please see the timetable where you can choose which day, time and level are best for your child.
-AWE teachers teach to the child’s ability level not their age so the classes are mixed age ranges which works very well.
-It is very easy to swap between the different levels of classes depending on your child’s progress.
-If they find a class too difficult they can move down a level or too easy they can move up a level.
-Dan also runs revision groups to help students prepare for exams.
+He teaches KS3 and GCSE/IGCSE Level at foundation and higher tiers.
+Please see the timetable where you can choose which day, time and class are best for your child.
+AWE teachers teach to the child’s ability not their age, the classes are mixed age ranges which works very well.
+It is very easy to swap between the different classes depending on your child’s progress.
+Dan also runs exam preparation and revision groups to help students prepare for exams.

 Dan teaches general Maths topics not aimed at any one particular exam board.
 He provides homework but it is not compulsory as we understand some children find homework too stressful.
 Dan teaches the main topic areas that are guaranteed to be found in an exam and focuses particularly on areas students often find difficult and helps them to gain confidence in their abilities.